 Youth as Health Care Change Agents

-Youth as Health Care Change Agents: Investing $23 Million in Community-Based Organizations Across Eastern MA
+Youth as Health Care Change Agents: Investing $25.1 Million in Youth-Led Solutions for Community Health Across Eastern Massachusetts

-As a result of this community engagement and our belief that we must all come together to achieve health equity, we are honored to announce our largest investment to date: $23 million in total funding for our first cohort of the Youth as Health Care Change Agents grant program, a new effort to fund youth-led community health solutions in cities and neighborhoods across Eastern Massachusetts.
+As a result of this community engagement and our belief that we must all come together to achieve health equity, we are funding $25.1 million in total funding (our largest investment to date) for the first cohort of our Youth as Health Care Change Agents grant program, an effort to fund youth-led community health solutions in cities and neighborhoods across Eastern Massachusetts.
 Together, these awards cultivate a pathway of community-based organizations that are creating, launching, and sustaining innovative youth-driven efforts to meet community health needs and close life expectancy gaps.

 In announcing these grants, we wish to honor the memory of Jack Connors, Jr., who served on the Founding Board of the Foundation.
 Jack insisted that the Foundation take big, bold steps to close the gap in life expectancy and was particularly dedicated to supporting youth to become the leaders of tomorrow.